 Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
-In connection with our audit, we determined that the School did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+In connection with our audit, we determined that the school did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

 Pursuant to Section 10.854(1)(e)6. a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
-At June 30, 2021, the School did not meet the definition of deteriorating financial conditions.

 Section 10.854(1)(e)(3), Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
-In connection with our audit, we did have a recommendation.
+In connection with our audit, we did not have any such recommendations.